McFateM/alma-export-to-CSV/README.md

 # Alma Digital Title Export to CSV

-A Flet-based desktop application that searches for digital titles in the Alma API and exports bibliographic record metadata to CSV files with standardized column headings.
+A Flet-based desktop application that retrieves bibliographic records from Alma API using MMS IDs from a CSV file and exports metadata to CSV files with standardized column headings.

 ## Features

-- 🔍 **Title Search**: Search for digital titles using the Alma API
+- � **CSV Input**: Load MMS IDs from a CSV file for batch processing
 - 📊 **CSV Export**: Export bibliographic metadata with 67 standardized column headings
 - 🎨 **User-Friendly GUI**: Simple single-page interface built with Flet
 - 🔒 **Secure**: API key support with optional environment variable configuration
+- � **Comprehensive Logging**: Detailed file and console logging for debugging and auditing
-- 📦 **Easy Setup**: Virtual environment and quick-launch script included
+- �📦 **Easy Setup**: Virtual environment and quick-launch script included
+- 🚀 **Powered by almapipy**: Uses the official almapipy library from UC Davis Library

 ## Requirements

 - Python 3.8 or higher
 - Alma API key (read-only access to bibliographic records)
 - Internet connection
+- CSV file containing MMS IDs (with header row)

 ## Installation